ddperdue/piano/README.txt

                'Samples' folder must be in the build folder before the program will properly run on either OS.
 	- RUNNING THE PROGRAM ON A MAC OS X:
-		The user must run the executable file in the build folder to run the program.
-This is due to the attachments of the sample files which should now be in that folder
+		The user must run the app file in the build folder to run the program.
+This is due to the attachments of the sample files which should now be in that folder.
 	- RUNNING ON WINDOWS:
 		To run on windows, compile the program as usual through QT and run the program by pressing the 'run' button.